 How long do cooked mushrooms last?
-Most mushrooms have a maximum shelf life of over two weeks, though it can change depending on the specific type of mushroom and its preparation.
-If you want to extend the shelf life of your mushrooms, storing them in a closed container with limited oxygen is a good place to start.
-Here’s what you should do when you find yourself with a few extra mushrooms that you aren’t planning to use anytime soon.
+Most mushrooms have a shelf life of over two weeks, though this can vary depending on the specific type and its preparation.
+If you want to extend your mushrooms’ shelf life, storing them in a paper bag in the fridge is a good place to start.

 RELATED: How to grow mushrooms